blockimperiumdao/BIGAfro/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

             can be compiled with the rest of the project and managed accordingly

 Opmodes:	This contains the basic opmodes that can be modified or extended.
 These represent the
             core use cases for how the robot is intended to be uses.
+This is futher broken into autonomous and teleop opmodes.

 Systems:    This contains any standalone systems that are involved during the robot update cycle and
             are intended for standalone operation for systems.
 This is not the same as components